Application Guidelines

 Eligibility for resident tuition depends upon the establishment of the "domicile" of either the student or the student's parent or legal guardian in New York State (NYS).

-Note: To be eligible for consideration as domiciliary pursuant to the analysis below, one must provide the evidence of continuous residence in NYS for at least one year immediately preceding registration for any period of attendance.
+Note: To be eligible for consideration pursuant to the analysis below, one must provide the evidence of continuous residence in NYS for at least one year immediately preceding registration for any period of attendance.

 A person's domicile is that place where one maintains one's permanent home and to which one always intends to return.
 Consequently, a person may have any number of residences but only one domicile.